Veetaha/veetaha.github.io/src/programming-language-definition.md

 ![][expr-l-6]

-Now you can see where it goes.
+Now we can see where it goes.
 Operator `*` has fully evaluated values of parameters and the result is substituted with `24`.

 ![][expr-l-7]